Why do I need to focus the laser head?

 Since the laser light leaves the laser head in a cone shape, there is only one point at which it is bundled to the maximum, the focus point.
-In this point your Mr Beam II has the maximum performance and highest precision.
-Therefore, the focus point should be at the height of the material to be processed.
+In this point your Mr Beam has the maximum performance and highest precision.
+Therefore, the focus point should be at the height of the material in use.
 To do this, the laser head must be manually adjusted to the material height.

 The focus tool captures four different positions the laser head can be mounted on: 1-16mm, 6-24mm, 12-30mm and 20-38mm.
-38mm is the maximum object height Mr Beam II can process.
+38mm is the maximum object height Mr Beam can work with.

 The fine focusing is done by a thumb screw on the laser head.
 The focus must be readjusted each time the material is changed.

-Move the laser head over the material by double-clicking on the working area.
+Move the laser head over the material by double-clicking on the working area in the software.

-Open the screw on the left side of the laser head to move it up and down.
+Open the screw on the left side of the laser head to move it up or down.

 Place the focus tool on the material and the cross under the laser head.